-In 2018-19, MDFVPL achieved a turnover of
+In 2018-19, MDFVPL achieved an overall growth of 10 per cent which has been largely driven by 21 per cent growth in Edible Oil & Ghee business and 12 per cent growth in Value-Added Dairy Products.

-▼ 95,700 million registering an overall growth of 10 per cent which has been largely driven by 21 per cent growth in Edible Oil & Ghee business and 12 per cent growth in Value-Added Dairy Products.
 Scientific, Regulatory Affairs and Nutrition (SRAN) at Innovation Centre continued to support through regulatory advocacy, both within Mother Dairy and with external stakeholders and has been recognised by FSSAI for implementation of fortification of milk as per latest regulation and health and wellness initiative.